AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Traffic Flow Verification
 =========================

-In this traffic verification example, the on-premise router is Cisco IOS with network loopback address 2.2.2.2/32.
+Traffic Flow Verification example was exercised "after S2C connection(s) is up and BGP connection(s) is established.
+The on-premise router is Cisco IOS with network loopback address 2.2.2.2/32.
 Aviatrix Transit VPC is 10.1.0.0/16.
 Aviatrix Spoke VPC is 192.168.1.0/24 and the private IP of the testing VM is 192.168.1.36/32.

 	- Traffic from on-premise router Cisco IOS to cloud VM